-There is no better way to get a feel for the field of health care than to experience it first-hand.
-Contact the nursing director at a local hospital to see if you can schedule a time to shadow an RN.
-Or sign up to volunteer as a patient tech or care assistant.
+There is no better way to get a feel for the health care field than to experience it first-hand.
+Contact the nursing director at a local hospital to see if you can schedule a time to shadow an RN, or sign up to volunteer as a patient tech or care assistant.
 Exposure to the realities of patient care will help you decide whether becoming a nurse is right for you.

 If you want to be a nurse, you should know that a BSN is the preferred standard in nursing degrees.
 If an Accelerated BSN program appeals to you, there are many to choose from.
 There are a few important criteria to consider when choosing your future school.

-- The National Council Licensure Examination (NCLEX-RN®) is an exam prospective nurses are required to pass to earn a nursing license.
+The National Council Licensure Examination (NCLEX-RN®) is an exam prospective nurses are required to pass to earn a nursing license.
 You should check into students’ NCLEX pass rates at prospective schools, as they’re strong indicators of program quality.
-In 2019, the national average first-time pass rate for nursing students who graduated with a BSN was 91 percent.
-For reference, the 2019 first-time NCLEX pass rate for students in Averett’s traditional BSN program was 100 percent.

 How Can You Prepare for the TEAS?

 The exam will not be easy, but there are study tools available to help you prepare.
 You can opt to take practice tests online or invest in a hard-copy study guide if you prefer.
 The website Study.com offers several courses that can help you get ready for the TEAS.
 They include quizzes after each lesson as well as practice exams, so you can track your performance improvement as your study progresses.